Types of Bleeding Disorders and Factor Deficiencies

 The Symptoms of Factor XII Deficiency

 This disorder is unusual in that bleeding symptoms are rare.
 In fact, the opposite can sometimes occur.
-People with this disorder may be pre-disposed to thrombosis (unwanted clot), but that this relationship has not been clearly established.
+Patients with this deficiency have poor wound healing but most do not have bleeding issues even after major surgeries.

 Factor XII Deficiency.
 National Hemophilia Foundation website. https://www.hemophilia.org/Bleeding-Disorders/Types-of-Bleeding-Disorders/Other-Factor-Deficiencies/Factor-XII.
 Accessed January 26, 2017.